dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/zip-guide.md

 - Access to the camera video stream is only granted in a security context.
 Most browsers impose this restriction.
 - Dynamsoft License requires a secure context to work.

 > Some browsers like Chrome may grant access for `http://127.0.0.1` and `http://localhost` or even for pages opened directly from the local disk (`file:///...`).
-This can be helpful for temporary development and test.
+This can be helpful for temporary development and testing.

 ### Browser Compatibility